godaddy-wordpress/woocommerce-sequential-order-numbers/readme.txt

 > No configuration needed!
 The plugin is so easy to use, there aren't even any settings.
 Activate it, and orders will automatically become sequential.

 If you have no orders in your store, your orders will begin counting from order number 1.
-If you hav existing orders, the count will pick up from your highest order number.
+If you have existing orders, the count will pick up from your highest order number.

 If you've placed test orders, you must trash **and** permanently delete them to begin ordering at "1" (trashed orders have to be counted in case they're restored, so they need to be gone completely).

 = Support Details =

 We do support our free plugins and extensions, but please understand that support for premium products takes priority.
-We typically check the forums every few days (with a maximum delay of one week).
+We typically check the forums every few days (usually with a maximum delay of one week).

 = Sequential Order Numbers Pro =